hpssjellis/maker100-eco/media/notes01.md

 1. Your final grade is the higher of these two grades (If all mandatory assignments passed): 1. your average grade on all assignments (marked out of 9) with the final projects grade (marked out of 100).
 2. your final projects total grade.

 1. When an assignment doesn't work remember it worked last year!
 So what has changed?
-Edgeimpullse code, libraries, esp32 board version...
+Edgeimpulse code, libraries, wiring wrong, module doesn't work, board doesn't work, esp32 board version...